 Application deadline for Ontario high-school students

 Ontario high-school students should apply on or before this day to be considered for their chosen programs.
 Applications to some programs may not be accepted after this date.
-Our Program Application updates page maintains a current list of all programs open to new applications for upcoming study sessions.
+Our Program page maintains a current list of all programs open to new applications for upcoming study sessions.

 February through April